-Based upon EPA's requirements for determining nonroad emissions, the Department ran the MOVES-Nonroad Model to calculate nonroad emissions estimates for 2017.
-MDE-ARA opted to choose monthly seasonal (Annual and Summer) period totals as the output files from the model.
+Based upon EPA's requirements for determining nonroad emissions, the Department ran NONROAD2008a model to determine the emission estimates for 2017.
+MDE-ARA opted to choose monthly seasonal (annual and summer) period totals as the output files from the model.

-The MOVES-Nonroad model automatically applies controls, when applicable, for a given year.
+The NONROAD2008a model automatically applies controls, when applicable, for a given year.

-The MOVES-Nonroad model spatially allocates equipment populations and emissions.
+The NONROAD2008a model spatially allocates equipment populations and emissions.
 Input files specify the state or county then sets up the population and allocation factor data files for the chosen state.